ATLAS: AI-Assisted Threat-to-Assertion Learning for System-on-Chip Security Verification: Introduction

-To address these limitations, we present \emph{ATLAS}, a unified framework that transforms vulnerability knowledge into formal proof through contextual reasoning. \textbf{\ul{First,}} \emph{ATLAS} standardizes threat modeling using a comprehensive template that explicitly captures attack vectors ensuring consistency and completeness across designs. \textbf{\ul{Second,}} we achieve scalability and adaptability by generating a threat model database of the common security weaknesses using standard template, LLM, and publicly available vulnerability repositories CWE~\cite{cwe_MITRE}, CVE~\cite{cve_MITRE}, and CAPEC~\cite{capec} as a continuously evolving knowledge base. \textbf{\ul{Third,}} \emph{ATLAS} can automatically identify the SoC specifics assets and relevant threat models by analyzing generic asset definition, threat model database, and buggy SoC register transfer level (RTL) code. \textbf{\ul{Fourth,}} through contextual reasoning with abstract syntax tree (AST), RTL summary, and SoC specification document, \emph{ATLAS} guides LLM in generating accurate, design-specific assertion-based security properties for formal verification.
+While functional verification relies on established behavioral rules from hardware descriptions, security verification remains challenging because it lacks standardized security rules and policies.
+As a result, much of the process depends on threat modeling.
+However, conventional threat modeling approaches~\cite{mcree2014microsoft,de2022threma, mitre_emb3d, tashdid2026interpuf, safesip, opl4gpt} are largely manual, error-prone, and unable to keep pace with growing design complexity and evolving attack vectors.
+The National Vulnerability Database~\cite{nist_nvd}, including CWE~\cite{cwe_MITRE}, CVE~\cite{cve_MITRE}, and CAPEC~\cite{barnum2008common}, catalogs over $200{,}000$ hardware and software flaws, yet current methods do not systematically use this knowledge for SoC security.
+Although recent efforts have leveraged these databases for threat modeling~\cite{saha2025threatlens, elsharef2024facilitating}, they still lack the comprehensiveness required for SoC security verification.
+Likewise, existing security verification techniques, including formal verification~\cite{rajendran2016formal,subramanyan2014formal,ahmad2022don}, code analysis~\cite{kibria2022rtl,al2023quardtropy}, hardware fuzzing~\cite{azar2022fuzz, trippel2022fuzzing, gohil2024mabfuzz, hossain2023socfuzzer}, and penetration testing~\cite{saha2025sv, ayalasomayajula2024lasp, saha2025threatlens}, remain fragmented, manual, and hard to scale.
+In particular, they rely on handcrafted security constraints that are labor-intensive, error-prone, and require deep expertise~\cite{kibria2024survey}.
+Recent LLM-assisted property generation methods are also ad hoc, covering only a small subset of vulnerabilities and lacking generalization across the full CWE space~\cite{saha2025sv,ayalasomayajula2024lasp, tasnia2025veriopt, paria2023divas}.
+With reported security issues increasing rapidly each year (Fig.~\ref{fig:sdl}), manual assessment is no longer feasible, making scalable and automated threat modeling and security verification essential.
+To address these limitations, we present \emph{ATLAS}, a unified framework that transforms vulnerability knowledge into formal proof through contextual reasoning. \textbf{\ul{First,}} \emph{ATLAS} standardizes threat modeling using a comprehensive template that explicitly captures attack vectors ensuring consistency and completeness across designs. \textbf{\ul{Second,}} we achieve scalability and adaptability by generating a threat model database of the common security weaknesses using standard template, LLM, and publicly available vulnerability repositories CWE~\cite{cwe_MITRE}, CVE~\cite{cve_MITRE}, and CAPEC~\cite{capec} as a continuously evolving knowledge base.
+We have made this database open source for helping research community. \textbf{\ul{Third,}} \emph{ATLAS} can automatically identify the SoC specifics assets and relevant threat models by analyzing generic asset definition, threat model database, and buggy SoC register transfer level (RTL) code. \textbf{\ul{Fourth,}} through contextual reasoning with abstract syntax tree (AST), RTL summary, and SoC specification document, \emph{ATLAS} guides LLM in generating accurate, design-specific assertion-based security properties for formal verification.
 Evaluated on three HACK@DAC~\cite{hack@dac, hackdac18, hackdac21} benchmarks, \emph{ATLAS} identified $39/48$ relevant CWEs and produced correct properties for $33$ of those cases ($>82\%$), detecting violations and demonstrating vulnerability knowledge to formal proof.

 The rest of the paper is organized as follows - Sec.~\ref{sec:background} discusses the publicly available vulnerability databases, related works in SoC security verification, and their limitations.
 Sec.~\ref{sec:threat_modeling} describes the asset centric threat modeling approach using standard template, adversary models, security knowledge base, and generic asset definition.
 Sec.~\ref{sec:sv} outlines assertion based security prorpty generation using SoC contexts and threat models from Sec.~\ref{sec:threat_modeling}.
 Experimental results are presented in Sec.~\ref{sec:results} before concluding the paper in Sec.~\ref{sec:conclusion}.